mindiweik/learning-time/2020 README/20Q2-README.md

 # learning-time Q2 2020
 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### May 10, 2020
+Again, when I have had spare time over these last few days I've been working through the Microsoft [Logic and Computational Thinking](https://courses.edx.org/courses/course-v1:Microsoft+DEV262x+1T2020a/course/) course.
+This has mainly been focusing on philosophy basics and logic and how they relate to computational thinking.
+Some examples were almost identical to how we write simple functions which was fascinating to see.

+Today I mainly focused on finishing up the second half of Module 4 from the [SQL for Data Science](https://courses.edx.org/courses/course-v1:IBM+DB0201EN+1T2020/course/) course.
+This portion taught me about sub-queries and a few different ways to access and connect multiple tables (which will also be covered in a future lesson).
+I uploaded the lab into the SQL-forDataScience folder.

+### May 6, 2020
+The [GitHub Satellite](https://githubsatellite.com) 2020 virtual event happened today and I joined in for most of that today just to hear more about how GitHub and the new partnerships and actions work from real people.
+It was a bit higher level than I thought, but I felt it was a good idea to hear more about it even in listening mode!

+Over the last few days I have also been working on an additional online course I have that expires soon, Microsoft's [Logic and Computational Thinking](https://courses.edx.org/courses/course-v1:Microsoft+DEV262x+1T2020a/course/) course which covers different ways of philosophical thinking, particularly with computer programming and the "right" way of logical thinking.
+There were a lot of examples that I was able to link to the ways of writing pseudocode I've already been exposed to and that was a solid repetition.

+### May 5, 2020
+Today I completed up to the first lab in Module 4 of the [SQL for Data Science](https://courses.edx.org/courses/course-v1:IBM+DB0201EN+1T2020/course/) course.
+I uploaded the lab - which focused on practicing aggregate, scalar and string, and date and time built-in functions - to the SQL-forDataScience folder.

+### May 4, 2020
+I continued on with Module 4 of the [SQL for Data Science](https://courses.edx.org/courses/course-v1:IBM+DB0201EN+1T2020/course/) course today which covers additional functions, sub-queries and multiple tables.
+I will finish this section tomorrow.

 ### May 1, 2020
 Modules 2 and 3 of the [SQL for Data Science](https://courses.edx.org/courses/course-v1:IBM+DB0201EN+1T2020/course/) course has been completed.
 I did 2 "labs" that had me use the [IBM Cloud](https://www.ibm.com/cloud) to create a database and begin by running SQL within the cloud.
 In the first lab I practiced using drop, create, insert, select, delete, and update on a test table I created.
 In the second lab I worked with groupings, strings, and ordering of data.
 I am uploading some of the commands I worked on today from Module 3 in the new sql-projects folder.